beef331/sumtypes/README.md

 assert yourSeq.len == 0
 ```

-Along with the `TypeNameEntry` comes a case statement macro which allows using types to control flow.
+Just like with `sumType` a case statement macro which allows using types to control flow.
 Internally `it` is emitted for the unpacked value.
 ```nim
 type AcceptedTypes = float or int makeHseq(Numbers, AcceptedTypes)